-These Procedures are subject to the principles of interpretation set out in Schedule 2 of the NEL.
+This Methodology is ese Procedures are subject to the principles of interpretation set out in Schedule 2 of the NEL.

 1.2.3.
 NER version

 This Methodology is published under NER 11.143.2(a).
 NER references are to rules and clauses of the NER version in force from 1 December 2022, immediately after the National Electricity amendment (Efficient management of system strength on the power system) Rule 2021 comes into effect.